-Persistent active substances can affect the environment over long periods of time, as such substances can be distributed and accumulated within and outside the areas in which they are used.
+Persistent active substances can affect the environment over long periods of time, as such substances es can be distributed and accumulated within and outside the areas in which they are used.
 Persistent substances constitute a long-term and difficult-to-quantify risk of spreading in the environment and effects on organisms.
 Persistent substances can also cause effects on and lead to residues in subsequent crops.
 This also applies to the metabolites of an active substance.
 Therefore active substances with a DT50 above 180 days cannot be approved in Denmark.

-The persistency evaluation is based on an assessment of available reliable half-lives from both laboratory and field studies.
+The persistency evaluation is based on an assessment of available reliable half-lives from both laboratory and field studies, but if three or more valid field studies, representative for Danish conditions, are available then most emphasis will be placed on the field data.
 All half-lives should be normalised to 20 °C and pF2.
+The persistency is assessed from the trigger endpoints (non-normalised half-lives).
 Assessment of persistency should not be based on average or percentiles of the data.
 Instead data are assessed by considering the soil types used and focusing on soil types representative for Danish conditions.
-If in general these soils have a DT{50} above 180 days, the active substance cannot be approved.
-If only some of the soil DT{50} values are above 180 days, an ad hoc assessment is performed to decide if these data constitute the major part of data and if it is likely that DT{50} for Danish soils is above 180 days under field conditions relevant to the intended use.
+If in general these soils have a DT50 above 180 days, products containing the active substance cannot be authorised for outdoor use.
+If only some of the soil DT50 values are above 180 days, an ad hoc assessment is performed to decide if these data constitute the major part of data and if it is likely that DT50 for Danish soils is above 180 days under field conditions relevant to the intended use.